On this page

 Returns the number of items in the list.

-Returns true if the list is using a StaticList storage, otherwise returns false.
+Returns true if the list has been initialized with a valid storage, otherwise returns false.
+A list without storage cannot be used for most operations.

-Copies the items from otherList into L list, following same rules that are used with Qul::ListProperty::operator=.
+Copies the items from otherList into this list, following same rules that are used with Qul::ListProperty::operator=.

 void ListProperty::removeLast()